clark-dc22/Programming-Assignment-4/README.md

 <img width="563" height="453" alt="image" src="https://github.com/user-attachments/assets/ada1cb4b-3bda-4bd0-9ef9-709aadfdd76a" />

   - By Gender:
+  - Code that will display a graph that shows the average for each Gender.

 <img width="518" height="127" alt="Screenshot 2025-09-23 at 2 39 50 PM" src="https://github.com/user-attachments/assets/765f68eb-0eee-484c-a7a0-cefbd7afe540" />